-The monument to the 26th Pennsylvania is south of Gettysburg on Emmitsburg Road.
-(39.80894° N, 77.242991° W; Google map; Monument map: Emmitsburg Rd. – Codori Farm) The diamond at the top of the monument is the symbol of the Union 3rd Army Corps.
+The monument to the 26th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road.
+(Emmitsburg Rd. – Codori Farm tour map) The diamond at the top of the monument is the symbol of the Union 3rd Army Corps.

-The regiment was commanded during the Battle of Gettysburg by Major Robert L. Bodine.
+Major Robert L. Bodine commanded the regiment at Gettysburg.
 It brought 365 men to the field, losing 30 killed, 176 wounded and 7 missing.

 |First Sergeant George W. Roosevelt of company B was awarded the Medal of Honor for his actions at Gettysburg on July 2nd when he captured a Confederate color bearer and colors, in which effort he was severely wounded.|